Health Service Journal: History

+In February 2024 Wilmington announced it was looking to sell the HSJ brand in order to align more closely with its core governance, risk and compliance (GRC) portfolio.
+In June 2024, HSJ was sold to Inspirit Franklin Holdings Ltd.

 Content

 Primarily aimed at "healthcare leaders", it covers subject areas including commissioning, performance, patient safety, finance, mental health and technology.

 Awards

 At the 2013 Professional Publishers' Association awards editor Alastair McLellan was named editor of the year in the business media category.
 In 2014, HSJ was named PPA business magazine of the year.
 McLellan was editor of the year again in 2020.
 In 2021 at the AOP Digital Publishing Awards the magazine won the grand prix award for best specialist online brand, and specialist editorial team of the year.
 Alastair McLellan won editor of the year.
 The British Society of Modern Magazine Editors named him Editor of the Year - Trade & Professional in January 2022.